yankeesback/TwitchNoSub-with-Quality-options-/README.md

 In real time chat

-# Download & installation
+# installation
-Download the latest release in the releases sections or clone the repo.
 You have to install the extension manually:

 Go in manage extension (chrome://extensions/ in chrome) Hit Load unpacked extension and select the unzipped folder of the extension.